by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 ## MOFFUSION Jupyter Notebooks Overview

 MOFFUSION provides several Jupyter Notebooks tailored for different types of MOF (Metal-Organic Framework) structure generation.
-Each notebook corresponds to a specific generation mode and is designed to support various research and design workflows.
+Each notebook corresponds to a specific generation mode and is designed to support various research and design workflows (cif and gif files are generated).

 ---